apache/flink/docs/ml/alternating_least_squares.md

         <td><strong>Blocks</strong></td>
         <td>
           <p>
-            The number of blocks into which the user and item matrix a grouped.
+            The number of blocks into which the user and item matrix are grouped.
             The fewer blocks one uses, the less data is sent redundantly.
             However, bigger blocks entail bigger update messages which have to be stored on the heap.
             If the algorithm fails because of an OutOfMemoryException, then try to increase the number of blocks.